ska-sa/katcbfsim/doc/about.rst

 - RFI

+- Quantisation effects

+In addition, a simplified statistical model of noise is used, which does not account for correlations between visibilities.

+Beamformer
+^^^^^^^^^^
+The beamformer simulation is much more basic.
+It simulates only the metadata, and the data is meaningless.
+As such, the antennas, sources, target etc do not need to be specified.

 Installation
 ------------
 Installation uses the normal setup.py, with the caveat that katcp must be at least 0.6.x (which is not yet released on PyPI, and hence cannot be expressed as a setuptools requirement).

+A CUDA-capable GPU and corresponding drivers must be present.
+This is currently the case for the beamformer simulation as well, even though it is not used in this case.

 Using katcbfsim
 ---------------